fileverse/satellite/onboarding-guide.md

 - Check worker logs for errors

 ### Database errors
+- Ensure `DB_PATH` is set and is an absolute path
-- Ensure database file exists and is writable
+- Ensure database directory exists and is writable
-- Run migrations: `npm run migrate`
+- Migrations run automatically on startup
 - Check database path in logs

 ## Next Steps